 The neon face-painted surfer enjoyed great success in the 90s as a multi-time world champion and becoming the face of WCW.
 One of the biggest babyfaces in wrestling in the early-mid 90s, he soon realized that times were slowly changing and his bright, valiant character may soon become passé so evolved into the dark, bleak, fighter for justice – this gimmick being inspired by Brandon Lee’s role in The Crow.
 This iteration would be his most memorable, bringing Sting fame during his decade-long run in TNA after WCW’s death.
 Sting’s run saw him win their version of the world title 5 times spanning both the NWA and TNA titles as well as being their first Hall of Fame inductee in 2012.

-In December 2020 however, Sting made a shock debut for AEW, where he has since won 2 tag matches, undefeated in the promotion having beaten Team Taz and The Men of The Year.
+In December 2020 however, Sting made a shock debut for AEW, where he has since won 2 tag matches, being undefeated in the promotion in 2021, still yet to suffer a loss as of time of writing.

 Terry Funk: 60s, 70s, 80s, 90s, 00s, 10s